GowayLee/Saytring/README.md

 - `bool`
 - `NULL_Type`

-`NULL_Type` is for variables have not been initialized or assigned value, and several expressions.
+`NULL_Type` is used for variables that have not been initialized or assigned a value, as well as for certain expressions.

 ### 4. Type Rules

+This section outlines the type inference rules for various operations within the system.
+Each rule defines the conditions (hypotheses) under which a specific operation can be performed and the resulting type inference.

-`E` is the type environment which contains type information of **identifiers**.
+`E` represents the type environment, which contains type information for **identifiers**.

-`F` is the type environment which contains type information of **functions**.
+`F` represents the type environment, which contains type information for **functions**.

 #### 1. Declaration

-- Hypothese:
+- **Hypothesis:**

   `E[NULL_Type/ID] -> true`

-- Result:
+- **Result:**

   `define ID : NULL_Type`

-  `ID has ID : NULL_Type`
+  `OWNER_ID has ID : NULL_Type`

 #### 2. Assignment

-- Hypothese:
+- **Hypothesis:**

   `E, F -> e : T`